Toward Reproducible and Standardized Computer Architecture Simulation with gem5: Decoupled Guest-Host Communication

 To address the lack of simulation context in exit events, we introduced the \texttt{m5 hypercall} command as part of the \texttt{m5ops} library.
 The name \textit{hypercalls} originates from virtualized systems, where a guest OS uses them to communicate with the host OS.
 Similarly, in gem5, hypercalls are a mechanism for the guest application (or OS) running inside the simulation to communicate with the host simulator.

 Using the syntax \texttt{m5 hypercall <num>}, a program running inside the simulation can send an integer value (\texttt{<num>}) to the host.
 How the host interprets this integer and what actions it triggers is defined by the user within their simulation script.
 For instance, receiving the integer \texttt{4} via \texttt{m5 hypercall 4} could be programmed in the host script to signify the start of a benchmark's region of interest, triggering a statistics dump and reset.
 This flexibility enables dynamic control over simulations, supporting tasks like on-the-fly parameter changes, checkpoint restoration, or annotating specific phases within a running workload.
+When a hypercall pseudo-instruction is received, it pauses the simulation, executes the corresponding host logic, and then resumes without advancing the simulated cycles.
+Therefore, they do not introduce additional simulated time nor cause synchronization issues.

 Additionally, the new class-based structure allows gem5 to support hypercalls triggered from outside the simulated system.
 For example, a user can invoke a hypercall directly from the gem5 configuration script and optionally attach a custom payload.
 This payload, provided as a Python dictionary, allows further customization of the hypercall's behavior based on its contents.
 This feature enables external control over the simulation, allowing researchers to make their own custom tools that interact with running gem5 simulations.
 For example, we have implemented an external signal utility (Section~\ref{sec:hypercall-external-signal}) that allows the users to remotely monitor running gem5 simulations.